Diet has repercussions on health that go beyond the feeling of vitality, the absence of disease, or digestive sensations. An…

 - 3 servings of steamed vegetables

-- 2 tbsp of brown rice
+- 2 tbsp. of brown rice

-- 1 portion of chicken or fish
+- A portion of chicken or fish

-- 1 portion of fruity gelatin
+- 1 portion gelatin blended with fruit

 Dinner